andrewlikescats/andrewlikescats/README.md

 <br/> you're probably here from the horse city game [pony town](https://pony.town) !!
 <br/> so here's some stuff I'd like you to know.

-<br/> 1. i get really quiet so i'm sorry if i cant really keep a convo up
+<br/> 1.
+I'm sociallt anxious so i'm sorry if i cant really keep a convo up.
+I'm trying gmy best to improve.

 <br/> 2. sometimes i space out and dont pay attention to things, please be patient.

 <br/> 3. i'm dyslexic and type fast, so I have a hard time at both spelling and reading, i'll probably
-<br/> ask you to repeat smth, i don't mean to be rude in any ways.
+<br/> ask you to repeat smth, or take some time to understand what you said fully; i don't mean to be rude in any ways.

 <br/> 4.
 PLEASE dont correct/mock my english when i mispell stuff, it makes me uncomfortable. (also a take
 <br/> back to topic 3. i have no control over what i type because most times i stumble on my thoughts.)